esmBot/esmBot/docs/setup.md

 esmBot officially supports two database systems: SQLite and PostgreSQL.
 While SQLite is smaller and requires no initial setup, PostgreSQL has better performance (especially in large environments).

+!!! tip
+    If you're new to databases and self-hosting, choose SQLite.

 If you would like to use the SQLite database, no configuration is needed and you can move on to the next step.

 If you would like to use the PostgreSQL database, view the setup instructions [here](https://esmbot.github.io/esmBot/postgresql) and come back here when you're finished.